The model of quark

 the total spin does not change, the proton spin is equal to the neutron spin,

-positive charge in the proton shell by the negative charge of the pion,
+annihilation of the positive charge in the proton shell by the negative charge

-followed by magnetization reversal and charge exchange of the proton shell.
-The
+of the pion, followed by magnetization reversal and charge exchange of the

-electric charge of the pion flows into the proton shell under the influence of
+proton shell.
+The electric charge of the pion flows into the proton shell under

-the Coulomb force from the positive charge in the center of the proton, which
+the influence of the Coulomb force from the positive charge in the center of

-leads to the charge distribution, typical for the neutron (the center is
+the proton, which leads to the charge distribution, typical for the neutron

-positively charged, the shell is negatively charged).
-This charge configuration
+(the center is positively charged, the shell is negatively charged).
+This

-During interaction with the massive proton the pion loses its primary β-phase
+of the neutron.
+During interaction with the massive proton the pion loses its

-of matter, is transformed into a neutral pion with zero-phase of matter and
+primary β-phase of matter, is transformed into a neutral pion with zero-phase

 Indefinite or zero matter phase